-31.8 Leveraged Companies Risk
+31.13 Leveraged Companies Risk

-Investments may be made in companies which borrow funds.
-Such companies may not be subject to any limitations on the amount of their borrowings, and the amount of borrowings that they may have outstanding at any time may be large in comparison to their capital.
+Investments may be made in companies or collective investment schemes which borrow funds.
+Such companies or collective investment schemes may not be subject to any limitations on the amount of their borrowings, and the amount of borrowings that they may have outstanding at any time may be large in comparison to their capital.
 Furthermore, where the Company is permitted to borrow in order to make investments, Shareholders must be aware that they may suffer a greater risk resulting from the decline of the net asset value of the underlying investments made with this borrowing facility and therefore, risk exposure will be higher.

-31.9 New Issue Risk
+31.14 New Issue Risk